lj-ditrapani/game-of-life-scala/README.md

 TODO
 ----

-- Test for free monad
 - Replace main with newMain if successful with free monad
     - Remove unneeded factories
     - BoardLoader doesn't need trait anymore?
+- Use Task for effects; interpret free monad to Task and combine
 - Use EitherT[Effect, A] to eliminate double either unwrapping in main
-- Use Task for effects; interpret free monad to Task and combine
 - terminator should call close on javafx Application before exit (in place of exit?)?

 - Consider using 2 mutable grids Array[Array[Cell]] dimOf and a aliveCount Array[Array[Int]]